odan/odan.github.io/_posts/2019-12-03-slim4-eloquent.md

 Installation: `composer require illuminate/events`

-Then register this event handler in your container:
+Register this event handler in your container definiton for `Connection::class`:

 ```php
 $dispatcher = new \Illuminate\Events\Dispatcher();